 Floyd Hill was a nice short and quick trail just off the highway.
-There is some quick elevation gains which lead to some really nice views of the surrounding mountains but beware of the bikes!
+There are some quick elevation gains which lead to some really nice views coupled with the surrounding mountains.

 The first part of this hike is walking up a mostly barren field with the highway noise fully in ear shot.
 It takes .8 miles to get into an area that is more wooded and a little more like a hike.
-The first field does have a trail that is well defined and hard packed dirt from all of the bikes that usually use this trail.
+The first field does have a trail that is well defined.
+It is hard packed dirt from all of the bikes that usually use this trail.

 Two Tenth’s of a mile in there is a trail junction where you have an option to take a couple of different trails.
 The middle trail is a hiker only but I think the far left trail is a bit of a better hike and would suggest that way to go.

 The Woods and Floyd Hill

 After the walk through the open space you will find yourself in some woods that help knock down the traffic noise a bit but you can still hear it.
 The trail now starts to switchback up the rest of the hill.
 The switchbacks are a bit unique in that they are more rounded and some have banked corners for all the bikers on the trail.

 The views start to improve a lot as you get higher and higher up.
 While you have to look through the trees to see the best of the views, you will be able to see the mountains to the west on one side of the switch and the foothills while traveling to the east.